Clinical Trial Review Board (CTRB)

 Access to the online protocol submission system and all relevant information can be found on the IACUC homepage.

-- Owner Informed Consent Form (Fillable PDF, Word Document)- A completed Owner Informed Consent Form for a VMTH Clinical Trial will need to be attached to the IACUC protocol form (in section 3 Protocol Type) once the protocol has been initialized.
+- Owner Informed Consent Form (Word Document)- A completed Owner Informed Consent Form for a VMTH Clinical Trial will need to be attached to the IACUC protocol form (in section 3 Protocol Type) once the protocol has been initialized.